- Campus Offices

 - National Resource Center on Native American Aging

-- North Dakota Area Health Education Center
+- North Dakota Area Health Education Center (AHEC)

-- Rural Assistance Center (RAC)
+- Simulation Center

-It is required that employees who receive an effort certification form review the form to confirm that all activities are reported correctly and that the distribution of effort shown on the certification report reflects a reasonable estimate of the percentage of total effort that was spent on each activity.
+It is required that employees who receive an effort certification form review the form to confirm that all proposed activities are reported correctly and that the distribution of effort shown on the certification report reflects a reasonable estimate of the percentage of total effort that was spent on each activity.
 Signing the report confirms that effort, as certified, reasonably represents the effort expended during that time period.

 If the information shown on the effort certification report is incorrect, the employee is to make the appropriate changes to the form before signing.
 These changes are to be initialed and dated.
 Note: Any changed needed to column A (Salary Paid) must be changed with a Salary Correction (Retro) process.

 If you spent 10 percent effort on a grant project for three of the six pay periods shown your effort certification report, the effort shown on that report should be 10 percent.